 Common Home Buying Mistakes to Avoid

-Not all major home buying mistakes in a real estate transaction can be reversed, much less fixed before closing.
+Not all major home-buying mistakes in a real estate transaction can be reversed, much less fixed before closing.
 If buyers goof up and make an innocent mistake, they might very well be stuck with the consequences for a long time or, worse, their deal might not even close.
-It could fall out of escrow.
+Their homeownership dreams may evaporate like the morning mist.

 Refusing to Confide in a Trusted Advisor

 Buyers—especially first-time buyers—need to have a trusted advisor to give them guidance on buying a home.
 This adviser could be your real estate lawyer or real estate agent and you should be completely honest with them.
 Sometimes, buyers withhold information for a variety of reasons such as:

 - Fear of how they will be perceived

 - The irrational belief they have all the answers